PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `686 passed in 20.88s`, and the branch-changed broad related suite passes `1422 passed in 24.93s`.

+The first model-level singleton/consecutive-Reshape cluster call now retains its existing ordered three-dictionary tuple as `_very_late_singleton_consecutive_reshape_results`.
+The later model-level call continues to destructure its results for the shared reconciliation guard, and the conditional fallback call remains raw.
+This assignment-only change preserves all child-owner ordering, shared state, diagnostics, and graph work.

+This checkpoint passes the focused cluster and all three child-owner families with `380 passed in 18.95s`, plus the branch-changed broad related suite with `1445 passed in 24.34s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.